 Christine Bard comments “On peut penser qu'en étant assimilée à l'homosexualité, l'étrangeté de Madeleine Pelletier devient soudain plus familière (One might think that being equated with homosexuality, the strangeness of Madeleine Pelletier suddenly becomes more familiar)”p246, and then “Sur le plan personnel, elle est très proche des transgenres d'aujourd'hui (On a personal level, she is very close to today’s transgender) p247“ but does not pursue this idea.
 A proper discussion of Pelletier’s place in trans history is yet to be written.

 Jack Halberstam in his seminal Female Masculinity, discusses the rich British and US expatriates in Paris in the 1920s, but pays no attention to to native Parisians.
-Radcliffe Hall was rich and did not have to work, and could be dismissed as merely playing at masculinity.
+Radclyffe Hall was rich and did not have to work, and could be dismissed as merely playing at masculinity.
 Pelletier was born in the slums, and by her intellect and hard work became one of the first female-born doctors.
 Halberstams’s notion of female masculinity is severely deficient in that persons like Pelletier are not included.

 There has become an industry of many books about the rich lesbian expatriots in Paris in the 1920s.
 I checked several of them, and again and again there is no mention of native working-class Parisians such as Pelletier.